JoseAaronLopezGarcia/Caronte/README.txt

 	- GET: invalid
 	- POST: initialize handshake
 		* client sends email
-		* server responds with user IV and token encrypted with user password and random IV
+		* server responds with data for client to reconstruct the derived user key and a TGT (token encrypted with derived user key)
+		* client decrypts the TGT, retrieves the token and constructs the SGT that can be used as credentials for other servers
+		* if the client email doesn't exist, Caronte will generate a fake TGT virtually identical to a real one
+		* this meassure is to prevent an attacker from figuring out user emails
 	- PUT: invalid
 	- DELETE: invalid